-The DESC project seeks to explore the interactions that exist between Earth systems at a range of spatio-temporal scales by coupling current landscape evolution modelling technologies to a host of bespoke geo-processing modules.
-To achieve this, CAESAR-Lisflood-DESC (CLiDE) platform, a quasi-three-dimensional geomorphological simulator that couples cellular automata modelling from various backgrounds, was developed to achieve this.
+The DESC project seeks to explore the interactions that exist between earth systems at a range of spatiotemporal scales by coupling current landscape-evolution modelling technologies to a host of bespoke geoprocessing modules.
+The CAESAR-Lisflood-DESC (CLiDE) modelling platform, a quasi-3D geomorphological simulator that couples cellular automata modelling from various backgrounds, was developed to achieve this.

-A derived version of the well established CAESAR model, CAESAR-Lisflood, is used as the platform kernel.
+A derived version of the well-established CAESAR model, CAESAR-Lisflood, is used as the platform kernel.
 The surface water partitioning and subsurface water routing components of the model have since been replaced with a distributed hydrological model.
 To deal with complex energy and sediment fluxes that occur during a debris flow, a modified version of the SCIDDICA model has been incorporated into the CLiDE platform.

 Barkwith, A, Hurst, M D, Jackson, C R, Wang, L, Ellis, M A, and Coulthard, T J. 2015.
 Simulating the influences of groundwater on regional geomorphology using a distributed, dynamic, landscape evolution modelling platform.
-Environmental Modelling and Software, 74, 1–20.
+Environmental Modelling and Software, Vol. 74, 1–20.

-Barkwith, Andrew; Hurst, Martin; Ellis, Michael; Coulthard, Thomas.
-2014.
+Barkwith, A, Hurst, M, Ellis, M, and Coulthard, T. 2014.
 Assessing the impacts of climate, groundwater and land use on regional geomorpholog.
-[Poster] In: AGU Fall Meeting 2014, San Francisco, USA, 15–19 Dec 2014.
+[Poster] AGU Fall Meeting 2014, San Francisco, USA, 15–19 December 2014.

 Please enter your details to download the CLiDE executable, source code (c# .NET) and example input files.